Complete guide to 409A valuations for startups - everything founders and CFOs need to know

 Protected from audit and accounting exposure

-Valuation providers typically use several methodologies to determine fair market value:
+Valuation providers use several methodologies to determine fair market value.
+The right approach depends on your company stage, capital structure, and available market data.

 1